twooldridge/workshop/snpArcher.md

 head config/config.yaml
 ```

-We see that snpArcher needs a `samples.csv` file with all the relevant data.
-We can create this in excel and export it, or use the one I made for this class:
+We see that snpArcher needs a `samples.csv` file with all the relevant data (below).
+We can create this in excel and export it, or use the one I made for this class which we just placed in `snpArcher/config`:

 <img width="725" alt="image" src="https://github.com/user-attachments/assets/4f8faecb-269b-451f-91ca-498764683849">

-So, from the `downloads` folder, copy the file `workshop_samples.csv` over to `snpArcher/config/samples.csv`.
 Now, let's look more deeply at the parameters in the config file.
 You can quickly view the file first:

 ```